 The 2010 General Assembly convened on January 13, 2010 and on January 16, 2010 Robert F. McDonnell was sworn in as the 71st Governor of Virginia.
-With the Commonwealth facing a budget shortfall of \$4.2 billion, House Bill 30/Senate Bill 30 as introduced by former Governor Kaine was debated and amended.
+Facing a budget shortfall of \$4.2 billion, House Bill 30/Senate Bill 30 as introduced by former Governor Kaine was debated and amended.

 On March 14, 2010 the General Assembly adjourned.
 House Bill 30/Senate Bill 30 as approved by the General Assembly was transmitted to the Governor for review.
-Highlights of the General Assembly's spending action for the 2010-2012 biennium included: depositing \$50 million into the Revenue Stabilization Fund in fiscal year 2012; providing \$29.5 million to unfreeze the Local Composite Index (LCI) in fiscal year 2011; providing \$174.1 over the biennium to those school divisions whose LCI is increasing; restoring \$115.6 million to school divisions for Virginia Public School Authority technology grants; restoring \$36.1 million in Medicaid waiver provider rates over the biennium; and providing \$43.8 million towards Governor McDonnell's economic development promotion package
+Highlights of the General Assembly's spending action for the 2010-2012 biennium included: \$50 million for deposit to the Revenue Stabilization Fund in fiscal year 2012; \$29.5 million to unfreeze the Local Composite Index (LCI) in fiscal year 2011; \$174.1 over the biennium to those school divisions whose LCI is increasing; restoring \$115.6 million to school divisions for Virginia Public School Authority technology grants; restoring \$36.1 million in Medicaid waiver provider rates over the biennium; and \$43.8 million towards Governor McDonnell's economic development promotion package

-Budget reductions over the biennium included: \$250 million over the biennium in targeted K-12; \$360.2 million over the biennium in health and human resources mitigated by the receipt of enhanced Federal Medical Assistance Percentage (FMAP) funds; and \$120 million in across the board reductions in aid to localities.
+Budget reductions over the biennium include: \$250 million over the biennium in targeted K-12; \$360.2 million over the biennium in health and human resources mitigated by the receipt of enhanced Federal Medical Assistance Percentage (FMAP) funds; and \$120 million in across the board reductions in aid to localities.